What Is Menthol?

 Menthol is an organic compound that can be obtained from peppermint, corn mint, or other mint oils.
-Mentha arvensis (wild mint) is the primary species of mint used to make natural menthol crystals and natural menthol flakes.
+Mentha arvensis or wild mint is the primary species of mint used to make natural menthol crystals and natural menthol flakes.
 Menthol can also be synthetically produced.
 It is a waxy, crystalline substance, clear or white in color, which is solid at room temperature and melts slightly above.

-In addition to use in the cosmetic industry, menthol is also a component of several over-the-counter (OTC) medications because it has local anesthetic and counterirritant properties.
+In addition to use in the cosmetic industry, menthol is also a component of several over-the-counter or OTC medications because it has local anesthetic and counterirritant properties.
 A counterirritant is a substance which creates irritation or mild inflammation in one location with the goal of lessening discomfort and/or inflammation in another location.
-For this reason, menthol is used in OTC cold medications as a topical antitussive, as well as in OTC anorectal drug products as an analgesic, anesthetic, and antipruritic.
+For this reason, menthol is used in some OTC cold medications as a topical cough remedy, think menthol-based ointments that you rub on your chest.

 Other uses for menthol in cosmetics and personal care products include as a fragrance and flavoring ingredient.
 Menthol has a characteristic minty taste and smell.
 Lastly, menthol is used in lip care products because it improves blood flow to that area, resulting in a temporary plumping effect.

-The United States Food and Drug Administration (FDA) includes menthol on its list of substances considered Generally Recognized As Safe (GRAS) for use in food.
+The United States Food and Drug Administration or FDA includes menthol on its list of substances considered Generally Recognized As Safe for use in food.
 It is also an approved direct food additive.
-The FDA has also determined that menthol is safe and effective in OTC cold drug products as a topical antitussive and in OTC anorectal drug products as an analgesic, anesthetic, and antipruritic.
+The FDA has also determined that menthol is safe and effective in OTC cold drug products as a topical antitussive (cough remedy) and in OTC anorectal drug products as an analgesic, anesthetic, and antipruritic.
 Studies by the US National Toxicology Program have determined that menthol is not genotoxic or carcinogenic.

 What Are Some Other Uses of Menthol?